-20+ SEO Words You Should Delete From Your Vocabulary Immediately

-When you hear certain SEO terms, do you get a cringe-worthy feeling?
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

+Just like styles change with the season, SEO changes with the algorithms and the modern times.

+What might have been last season’s must-have buzzword just might be this year’s red flag waiting for a Google penalty.

 Are we still talking about wearing black hats and white hats?
+Is this still a primarily male-dominated, exclusive industry?
+Are press releases still a tactic or a strategy?

-Some SEO words have just run their course, classifying as overused, overvalued, and in some cases just plain over.
+Some SEO words have just run their course, classifying them as overused, overvalued, and in some cases, just plain over.

+For the average person, SEO has been somewhat of a mystery of how it works, how long it takes, and who is the expert.

+Using outdated terms and language can be a sure sign of incompetence, ignorance, or transformation and modernization.

-When we asked leading SEO professionals words to eliminate, the most overused SEO word is, actually, SEO.
+When we asked leading SEO professionals which words to eliminate, the most overused SEO word is… SEO.

 SEO: The Most Overused SEO Word Ever?